rajeshrinet/pystokes/docs/paper/paper.md

 The PyStokes library can be instantiated in the following way to

-* compute fluid flow on a given set of grid points
+* compute fluid flow of active particles at an arbitray set of grid points
 ```python
 Flow = pystokes.unbounded.Flow(radius=1, particles=1, viscosity=1,
         gridpoints=4096)